ma1nadhar/java-coding-projects/README.md

 # Java Coding Projects

+### DigitSum.java
++ Uses While Loop, If Statements
++ Returns an int value that is the sum of all numbers in the digit provided

 ### Sums.java
 + Uses For Loops
 + Returns an int of the sum of all odd numbers or numbers divisible by 3 and 5